 The Alley does a very solid pizza that has a soft, bubbly crust, tasty whipped ricotta that is very easy to finish, and pasta you will not regret ordering.
 But the food is not what makes this place slightly remarkable.
 The stylish little restaurant attached to The Betsy Hotel happens to be right on Ocean Drive, where you will find pretty much nothing but the absolute worst restaurants in Miami.
 The Alley is not one of them, and is thus a true lifesaver if you happen to be hungry in this area and would rather not spend $65 on medium-rare chicken tenders and a Long Island Iced Tea that could unclog your sink.

 Joe’s has been celebrating dads’ birthdays for over 100 years and tolerating their dad jokes about the $14-per-claw price tag all the while.
 It’s still that sort-of-fancy, old-school spot that can be really fun every once in a while.
-The place is packed during stone crab season, but it’s still also worth coming here the rest of the time to dig into the great fried chicken and hashed brown potatoes.
+The place is packed during stone crab season (and you'll wait at least an hour for a table) but you should also order the fried chicken and hashed brown potatoes.
 A few things to keep in mind about Joe’s: they close from August to mid-October, don’t take reservations, and have a more casual dining room next door (also closed during June and July) for takeout or a quick sit-down meal.

 On the spectrum of $200-per-person omakase dinners and that place nearby that does surprisingly good rolls for under $10, you’ll find Blue Ribbon just about in the middle, tilted slightly towards the fancier side of the scale.
 They serve high-quality fish and the space fits in well with the art deco-style of the cute little hotel that it’s housed in.
 Come here to eat any roll with fatty tuna and great fried chicken while nodding your head to censored hip-hop songs.